 Read the full article here: Automating concrete-cross section analysis by linking Excel sheets to SCIA

 To simplify and enhance the efficiency of their process, Sweco created custom Python scripts.
-They used VIKTOR to integrate in an application which functions as a user-friendly interface to centralize data and enable people to simultaneously use the scripts.
+They used VIKTOR to integrate an application that functions as a user-friendly interface to centralize data and enable people to simultaneously use the scripts.
 All in one day!

-“It’s amazing that we are able to develop an application within 1 day, which ensures that everybody uses the same analyses and models.
+“It’s amazing that we can develop an application within 1 day, which ensures that everybody uses the same analyses and models.
 This saves time and reduces the chance of errors.” - Tjeerd Hermsen, BIM manager at Sweco

-Read the full article here: Custom Python scripts in VIKTOR to save time and reduce change of errors
+Read the full article here: Custom Python scripts in VIKTOR to save time and reduce the chance of errors

 Engineers often use SCIA Engineer in the design process of civil structures to assess whether the design(s) suffice the requirements.
 SCIA offers an API to create structural models without having to manually use the interface.
 VIKTOR created a Python library with specific SCIA objects that can be used to easily build up a (parametric) model that also can be exported to XML format, which can then be read in SCIA.

 A VIKTOR worker takes care of a connection between the web application and the software, such that SCIA can be executed from within the browser.
-After the analysis, the results are returned and can be visualised on top of the model visualization.
-This means that the manual tasks of constructing a SCIA model in the interface, analysing the model and assessing the results can all be done with a simple click of a button from within the VIKTOR interface.
+After the analysis, the results are returned and can be visualized on top of the model visualization.
+This means that the manual tasks of constructing an SCIA model in the interface, analyzing the model, and assessing the results can all be done with a simple click of a button from within the VIKTOR interface.
 See here, the associated visualization: